-Turmeric is a powerful anti-inflammatory and anti-oxidant rich spice that’s widely available.
-Find out 7 powerful benefits of consuming turmeric and check out 3 simple recipes you can make today!
+Turmeric is a powerful anti-inflammatory and anti-oxidant-rich spice that’s widely available.
+Find out the 7 powerful benefits of consuming turmeric and check out 3 simple recipes you can make today!

 When it comes to spices, many of us think of them as flavor enhancers in food.
 And while that’s true, most spices contain a ton of health benefits.
 However, there’s one spice that stands out in particular.
 And that’s turmeric.

 Turmeric has been used in traditional Indian cooking for thousands of years and Ayurvedic medicine considers it to be not just food but medicine.

 What is Turmeric?

 Turmeric is a root, belonging to the ginger family, having a similar shape, aside from being smaller and orange.
 It can be consumed raw, but its most available in powdered form.
 It has a mustard like flavor, earthy and peppery taste.
 I wouldn’t recommend munching on a root (though feel free to do so and let me know how that works out), turmeric is often consumed in curries, soups, smoothies or it can be taken in pill form.